ivanminutillo/shroom/README.md

 * [React](https://github.com/facebook/react) - The web framework used
 * [Apollo](https://github.com/apollographql) - Both to manage graphql on the server and as local state management
-* [post-css](https://github.com/postcss/postcss) - Transforming styles with JS plugins // planned to move to styled-components
+* [styled-component](https://github.com/styled-components) - Visual primitives for the component age.
+Use the best bits of ES6 and CSS to style your apps without stress 💅
 * [webpack](https://github.com/webpack/webpack) - Javascript bundler

 ## Contributing